djplaner/blog/docs/2015/10/08/what-is-netgl-and-how-might-it-apply-to-my-problem/index.md

 ---
-title: What is &quot;netgl&quot; and how might it apply to my problem
+title: What is \"netgl\" and how might it apply to my problem
 date: 2015-10-08 14:21:06+10:00
 categories: ['edu8117', 'netgl']
 type: post